As we look to the future, it is important to revisit the past.

 1992-The New York office opened in the financial center of the United States to better serve clients in this area.
 The office also supported a developing telecommunications and technology practice.

 1993-Baker Botts opened a Moscow office to meet growing client demands for legal services within Russia.

 1998-The London office opened to enhance the firm’s service to energy and corporate clients doing business in the United Kingdom.

 2001-Baker Botts opened our first office in Riyadh, the Kingdom of Saudi Arabia in 2001.
 In Riyadh, we are proud to work in association with the Law Office of Mohanned bin Saud Al-Rasheed.

 2005-Our Middle East presence expanded with the opening of an office in Dubai.
 This office addressed client needs in the Middle East and North Africa (MENA) and continued to strengthen the firm’s international energy resources.

 2005-The firm opened its first office in Asia with an office in Hong Kong to focus on the energy industry, as well as providing corporate and private equity clients with cross-border mergers and acquisitions capabilities throughout Asia, with an emphasis on China.

-2007-The firm opened an office in Beijing and cemented our China practice in the region with an office in the People’s Republic of China.
+2007-The firm opened an office in Beijing and cemented our Asia practice in the region with an office in the People’s Republic of China.

-2008-Baker Botts opened its first office on the West Coast, in Palo Alto, to better serve the firm’s existing technology clients in California and to provide support for our clients in the Pacific Rim.
+2008-Baker Botts opened its first office on the West Coast, in Palo Alto, to serve the firm’s Silicon Valley clients.

 2012-The Brussels office opened to serve our clients facing competition and antitrust issues in the European Union.